 We will begin with the ongoing debate, that is the dilemma with taking music examinations or not.
 Are they necessary?
 For ease of use, we will consider the piano as the principle instrument.

-In today’s context, it becomes a widely accepted fact that music examinations are intended for the standard purpose of classical training and not for contemporary (pop), strangely.
-In any case, even though it is often associated with examinations, classic music is not the same as the examinations that often accompany them.
-Basically, you can learn how to play classic music without taking any examinations.
-It is not a necessary pre-requisite to the genre.
+In today’s context, it becomes a widely accepted fact that music examinations are intended for the standard purpose of classical training and not for contemporary (pop).
+In any case, even though it is often associated with examinations, classical music is not the same as the examinations that often accompany them.
+Basically, you can learn how to play classical music without taking any examinations.
+It is not a necessary prerequisite to the genre.

 We will never completely eliminate all examinations because, in many industries, there is no viable alternative.
 For example, if you want to be an engineer or architect, you’ll need to pass the proper exams to get certified to start constructing buildings.
 After all, our lives are in their hands.
 This same principle applies to many other significant professions such as, pilots, physicists, dentists, surveyors and almost every other occupation you can think of.